nic-lovin/nic-lovin.github.io/_posts/2020-07-19-defenit-malicious-baby.md

 [...]
 ```

 Some functions lead us to a possible process injection (DLL injection, process hollowing, process Doppelgänging, etc.).
 Those functions are `Process32NextW`, `Process32FirstW`, `OpenProcess`, `CreateToolhelp32Snapshot` and so on.
 Particular functions in this list are `GlobalDeleteAtom`, `GlobalGetAtomNameW`, `GlobalAddAtomW`.
-One known method of injecting into a remote process is called `atom bombing` (https://www.enisa.europa.eu/publications/info-notes/atombombing-2013-a-new-code-injection-attack), we that just might be it.
+One known method of injecting into a remote process is called `atom bombing` (https://www.enisa.europa.eu/publications/info-notes/atombombing-2013-a-new-code-injection-attack), and that just might be it.

 As the binary will want to inject into a remote process, we will watch what process by hooking on `Process32NextW`, and will hook what's being injected by hooking `QueueUserAPC`, all using `xdbg`.

-`Process32NextW` is used to iterate through all the processes running on the system, and `QueueUserAPC` is defined as follow.
+`Process32NextW` is used to iterate through all processes running on the system, and `QueueUserAPC` is defined as follow.

 ``` c
 DWORD QueueUserAPC(